dhabersack/islovely.co/_pages/about.md

 ---
 title: About
 permalink: /about/
-description: Information on my person and why I do the things that I do.
+excerpt: Information on my person and why I do the things that I do.
 ---
 I do my best work on the web, where I have been working with businesses on improving their products since 2009.
 With a focus on UI and UX, I work hard to make it easier for your customers to interact with you.